krishgoel/krishgoel.com-v2/static/data/projects/eyena.md

 cover: /images/uploads/projects/eyena.webp
 description: Eyena is an IoT based smart mirror that measures your body temperature upon detecting your presence without any physical contact.
-The project isn't econonmically feasible with the current technology, hence I had to postpone it indefinitely.
+The project wasn't economically feasible with the then available technology, hence I had to postpone it indefinitely.
 date: May 2020
 datestamp: "05.2020"